MicrosoftLearning/mslearn-aml-design/index.md

 ---
-title: Online Hosted Instructions
+title: Design Games
 permalink: index.html
 layout: home
 ---

-# Content Directory
+# Choose your adventure

 Hyperlinks to each of the lab exercises and demos are listed below.